chillinYoung/bcit-comp2800-Netup/README.md

 cd functions
 npm install
 ```
+3. Go back to the main directory by `cd -`

-3. If you are not already logged into your firebase account, you need to first login
+4. If you are not already logged into your firebase account, you need to first login

 ```
 firebase login
 ```

-4. Pick a project to run this app
+5. Pick a project to run this app

 ```
 firebase use --add
 ```

-5. Type in the following command to serve up the app locally
+6. Type in the following command to serve up the app locally

 ```
 firebase serve --only hosting,functions
 ```

-6. Open your browser and type: http://localhost:5000
+7. Open your browser and type: http://localhost:5000

 ## DTC Team 10 Members